The University is accredited by the Higher Learning Commission.

 The information technology major is a real-world, hands-on major that fills the gap between computer scientists and general users.
 Graduates understand the fundamental concepts of information processing and are able to use them to troubleshoot a multitude of end-user application problems.

 The major requires a core of basic coursework in computer science, electronics and computer technology, and management information systems.
-Students also complete a specialized track, developed in conjunction with a faculty advisor.

 Students are encouraged to explore the many opportunities for co-ops and internships that offer actual experience in their selected major and track.